S. 2132: CLEAR Path Act

 Why it matters

-S. 2132 is aimed at the revolving door for top executive branch officials.
-If you're appointed to a Senate-confirmed executive job after the bill becomes law, you could not later represent, aid, or advise a foreign government from a covered country when trying to influence officials in Congress or the executive branch.
+The mechanism is straightforward.
+If you're appointed to a Senate-confirmed executive job after the bill becomes law, you couldn't knowingly represent, aid, or advise a foreign government from a "country of concern" — the government's label for designated adversaries — when the goal is influencing officials in Congress or the executive branch.

 S. 2132 Bill Summary